Welcome to today's edition of the Rush 24-7 podcast.

 It can't be you.

-And then, no, it really is.
+And no, it really is.

-I started talking about environmentalist wackles.
+I started talking about environmentalist wackos.

-He asked me, can we smoke on the cruise?
+He asked me, Can we smoke on the cruise?

-Said, yeah, not only can you smoke in the cruise, you throw the cigar in the ocean.
+He said, Yeah, not only can you smoke on the cruise, you throw the cigar in the ocean and hope some environmentalist wacko sees you do it.

 And that's when he knew it was me.